 Early morning mist

-“I happened to be driving along the shoreline of the beach in Dwight, Ont., at sunrise one morning,” says Rick Bywater of Huntsville, Ont.
+“I happened to be driving along the shoreline of the beach in Dwight, Ontario, at sunrise one morning,” says Rick Bywater of Huntsville, Ontario.
 “The red chairs in the foreground and the colour of the clouds caught my attention—they really added to the beauty of the whole scene.”

-Our Canada‘s Theme Pic Challenge garnered some amazing submissions, like this happy snap from Cathy Gauthier of Ontario.
-“My best friend Dianne takes her cedar strip boat ahead to their cottage as we go a bit slower in a pontoon boat loaded with our gear and two dogs,” Cathy Gauthier of Ontario writes.
+Our “At the Cottage” Theme Pic Challenge garnered some amazing submissions, like this happy snap from Cathy Gauthier of Ontario.
+“My best friend Dianne takes her cedar strip boat ahead to their cottage as we go a bit slower in a pontoon boat, loaded with our gear and two dogs,” Cathy writes.

 All is calm

-A lot of what makes a great photographer is knowing which moments are shot-worthy.
-Kelly Coates of Ontario captured this adorable photo of her grand-daughter Britton boating with Buddy the dog at the family cottage.
+Kelly Coates of Ontario captured this sweet shot of her granddaughter Britton boating with Buddy the dog at the family cottage.

 Sittin’ on the dock of the bay

-Norma Keith really nailed the vibe of Our Canada‘s Theme Pic Challenge with this shot of a dock in Ontario’s Kamaniskeg Lake.
+Norma Keith really nailed the vibe of our cottage photography challenge with this shot of a dock in Ontario’s Kamaniskeg Lake.
 You can just feel the warmth of the setting sun reflecting off the surface of the lake… Beautiful!

-When we think of cottage life, we think of this image.
-Wendy Erlendson of Manitoba writes: “These summer colours make me want to jump in a kayak and paddle the lake!”
+Wendy Erlendson of Manitoba writes, “These summer colours make me want to jump in a kayak and paddle the lake!”

-This shot captures everything we love about cottage life: nature, stillness and oh-so beautiful sunsets.
-Brett McMillan writes: “Getting home to New Brunswick after spending a week in the big city of Toronto was a relief.”
+Brett McMillan writes, “Getting home to New Brunswick after spending a week in the big city of Toronto was a relief.”
 Talk about a return to paradise!

 Group of seven

-What a majestic sight!
-Colleen McConville of Ontario captured this shot of a duck family on Morrison Lake, Muskoka.
+Is everyone on board?
+Colleen McConville of Ontario captured this fantastic shot of a duck family on Morrison Lake, Muskoka.

-Very few things say cottage life like a couple of colourful (and comfortable) deck chairs.
-Photographer Connie Capes-Leslie snapped this shot on Hudson Lake in Ontario.
+Few things say “R & R” like a cluster of comfy deck chairs arranged on the dock.
+Photographer Connie Capes-Leslie captured this shot on Hudson Lake in Ontario.

 Wouldn’t you love to wake up to this view?
-We certainly would.
-Maddisen Dyck of British Columbia writes: “Gazing out at the gorgeous lake from the beach at our cottage is always so relaxing.”
+Maddisen Dyck of British Columbia never takes it for granted.
+“Gazing out at the gorgeous lake from the beach at our cottage is always so relaxing,” she writes.

 You can either kick back and relax during the summer or try out every activity you can.
 With this shot, photographer Heather Loewen of Alberta is all about the latter.